Goose Wife (Inuit): North America

 A. L. Kroeber collected a tale titled The Man who married a Goose, from Smith Sound.
 In this tale, the human hunter finds a goose woman and steals her garment.
 He marries her and she bears two children.
 Years into their marriage, the goose woman gathers feathers for herself and her children, they become geese and fly away.
 The human hunter meets a man named Qayungayung, carving boats and creating sea animals with every wood splinter.
 Qayungayung agrees to take the man to his wife across the water.

-The goose wife also appears in tales of the Inuit hero Kiviuq.
+The goose wife also appears in tales of the Inuk hero Kiviuq.
 In these tales, Kiviuq (also Keeveeok, and variations) marries a woman whose goose skin he has stolen or hidden.
 She bears him children, but decides to fashion a pair of wings for her to return to the skies.
 In a version collected by Kira Van Deusen, Kiviuq finds three maidens bathing, all three having cast their water bird skins: "a sandhill crane, a loon, and a Canada goose".
+In another version, Kiviuq marries a goose maiden as a second wife; she cannot bear to eat human food and flies away, with Kiviuq going after her.
+During his journey, he finds obstacles he has to overcome: two grizzlies mauling each other, a lit qulliq (lamp/stove), a pot boiling a stew made of human parts, and two mountains that clash against each other.

 Scientist Fridtjof Nansen reported an "Eskimo" tale wherein a reindeer-hunter finds some maidens bathing in a lake, and steals the clothes of one of them (the most beautiful one), while the other maidens escape in the form of geese and mergansers.
 The hunter marries the maiden and she bears him a son.
 However, she secretly gathers feathers to fashion new birdskins for her and her son, and they fly away.
 The hunter goes after them and meets a man cutting chips of wood that transform into fishes.
 The hunter rides a big salmon to where his family is hiding.